Taking peace-building to the world: Our responsibilities and failures

 "We are living in very dangerous times.
 Right here in the heart of Europe forces of good and of intolerance are on a collision course.
 Across the English Channel there are forces bent on wrecking a magnificent social, political and security architecture built over many decades pushing Europe towards the abyss of chaos and irrelevance.
 In the course of over 40 years, starting as an innocent and romantic believer in the promises and possibilities of the United Nations, I have seen the best – when the UN lived up to the expectations of the people it deployed to protect – but also I witnessed or heard heart wrenching stories of shocking betrayals on other front lines.
 I have engaged with UN personnel in my own country and in remote outposts where dedicated field staff absorb the indifference of headquarters, whose envoys descend to evaluate the mission, yet things stayed the same.
 The UN can do better.
 We are all the UN and we can and must do better."

 H.E.
 José Ramos-Horta is former President of the Republic of Timor-Leste and a Nobel Peace Prize Laureate.
-He is a Member of the Council of State of the Advisory Body to the President of the Republic of Timor-Leste and a Member of the UN Secretary-General High Level Board on Mediation.
+He is a Member of the Council of State of the Advisory Body to the President of the Republic of Timor-Leste and most recently served as a Member of the UN Secretary-General High Level Board on Mediation until 2018.
 He also serves as Commissioner in the Global Commission on Drug Policy in Geneva.

 Between 1975 and 1999, Ramos-Horta was Minister for Foreign Affairs and Information in the first government of Timor-Leste, which was proclaimed in December 1975 following the country’s Unilateral Declaration of Independence.
 He was also Representative and Spokesperson for the Resistance during this time.
 For over two decades, he served as an international spokesperson, extensively lobbying governments and creating networks of supporters for the cause of his people.
 For these remarkable efforts he was awarded the Nobel Peace Prize in 1996 with his countryman, Bishop Carlos Belo.
 He served as President of the Republic from 2007 until 2012.